ligolang/ligo/gitlab-pages/docs/language-basics/tezos-specific.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-## Getting the contract's own address
+## Contract's Own Address

 Often you want to get the address of the contract being executed.
 You can do it with `self_address`.

 > ⚠️ Due to limitations in Michelson, `self_address` in a contract is
-> only allowed at the entry-point level (a.k.a top-level).
-Using it in
+> only allowed at the entrypoint level, that is, at the
-> an auxiliaru function will cause an error.
+> top-level.
+Using it in an embedded function will cause an error.

 <!--DOCUSAURUS_CODE_TABS-->